Unless you fall off, cycling carries a relatively low risk of injury.

 The common-sense answer to any lasting pain is to stop what you’re doing and seek professional advice, for example from a physio.

-But to give your pain a name and point you down the right road to recovery, we’ve listed the most common cycling ailments, their most likely causes, and how to go about ﬁxing each problem.
+But to give your pain a name and point you down the right road to recovery, we’ve listed the most common cycling ailments, their most likely causes, and how to go about ﬁxing each problem:

-There are two main types of cycling injury, other than the ﬂesh wounds, breaks and concussion caused by the trauma of falling off.
+Ultimately, there are two main types of cycling injury, other than the ﬂesh wounds, breaks and concussion caused by the trauma of falling off.

 They’re strains and pains caused by overtraining, and injuries resulting from biomechanical stress caused by muscle imbalances or incorrect bike setup.